 SharePoint Framework web parts provide several specific development advantages, including:

-- It runs in the context of the current user and connection in the browser.
+- It runs in the browser in the context of the current user.

 - The controls are responsive and accessible by nature.